AVEVA/CONNECT-data-services-developer-docs/content/set-up/roles/roles-concept.md

 There are six built-in Data Hub roles that cannot be removed from a tenant:

 - Tenant Administrator - Administrator with full permissions by default.
 This is the highest privilege role, with the ability to create new and remove existing users, clients and secrets.
+Any AVEVA Connect user who is assigned to the Administrator role will automatically be assigned to the Tenant Administrator role in AVEVA Data Hub.

-  **Note:** It is strongly recommended you do not assign the Tenant Administrator role to client-credential clients.
+  **Note:** Do not assign the Tenant Administrator role to client-credential clients.
 This role can be assigned via the Tenant Management API.

 - Community Administrator - A role with full administrative rights.
 These rights include all the privileges of a Community Moderator plus the ability to delete a community, invite and confirm tenant invitations, and remove tenants from the community.
 See [Community roles](xref:communityroles) for more information.